ParthSareen/Fantastic-Agents-and-How-to-Build-Them/README.md

    export BROWSERBASE_API_KEY='your-api-key-here'
    ```
 4. Use code `DEVTOOLS` for 1 free month - recommended if using browserbase for hackathon project.

+### (Optional) Tavily Setup
+- Setup [Tavily](https://tavily.com/) - A searching tool for agents
+- Not neccessary for workshop but recommend for projects!

+Now you're ready to start working on the project!

 ## DAGent Basics